Environmental Microbiology Laboratory 11:375:312 and 16:375:512

 Grading

 - Attendance to all laboratory periods is expected.
 If you need to miss a class, please inform the instructor as soon as possible.
+It is not acceptable to attend a different section without approval.

 - Lab reports are due at the beginning of the lab period following collection of the final data.